ETroya/Easy-Simple-Days/README.md

 # Easy-Simple-Days
-Finding an easier way to make the day a littler easier.
+Finding an easier way to make the day a littler smoother.